-Online services can be paid for by debit or credit card.
+- Online services can be paid for by debit or credit card

 If you regularly pay court fees, you may wish to consider opening an ICOS account.
 This reduces the number of cheques as court staff will deduct the required fee from your ICOS account.

 What if I cannot afford to pay a court fee?

 If you are on a low income, or if you are on certain benefits, you may not have to pay a fee, or you may be able to get some money off the fee.
 This is known as fee exemption or remission.

 - if you have already paid a court or tribunal fee and wish to apply retrospectively for exemption or remission.
 For example, because you did not know you could apply for help or if you thought your circumstances did not allow you to apply.
 Such applications must be made within six months of the fee having been paid.

-- you may apply for a refund of a search fee in cases where more than one surname may be in use (e.g. a married, separated, or divorced woman) or when there is confusion over the order of the surname and forename.
+- You may apply for a refund of a search fee in cases where more than one surname may be in use (e.g. a married, separated, or divorced woman) or when there is confusion over the order of the surname and forename.

 Please complete the application form below and submit to your local court office.